admin-shell-io/smt-semantic-models/io.admin-shell.idta.generic.technical_data/README.md

 The folder "gen" for each version contains sammple JSON files generated for the aspect model(s) The folder "input" contains source files like .aasx or the submodel template specification itself

+# How to derive specific technical data

+* define new namespace, for example <urn:samm:io.admin-shell.idta.batterypass.technical_data:1.0.0#>
+* add new samm:see for semantic ID technical data was derived from if available
+* copy TechnicalData.ttl and add tech: as prefix for  <urn:samm:io.admin-shell.idta.generic.technical_data:1.0.0#>
+* add prefix: tech to generalInformation and productClassifications, if some of the optional parts are not needed, remove them.
+For example: samm:properties: ( tech:generalInformation [ samm:property tech:productClassifications; samm:optional true ]  :technicalProperties )
+* remove :generalInformation and GeneralInformationCharacteristic  from TechnicalData.tll file
+* copy file technicalProperties_generic.ttl and rename it to technicalProperties_shared.ttl
+* add properties to TechnicalPropertiesEntity in technicalProperties_shared.ttl

 # Changelog
 All notable changes to this model will be documented in this section.